 132. Question: What is the name of species that can survive both on land as well as in water?

-133. Question: What are animals that do not lay eggs called?
+133. Question: What are animals that do not lay eggs (and instead give birth to their young) called?

 134. Question: How many elements are in the periodic table?

 135. Question: What are the tissues connecting bones to the muscles are called?

 136. Question: What is the boiling point of water in degrees Celsius?